 - Foreign Affairs magazine accepts advertising and sponsorship from corporations and governments.
 All advertising and sponsorship is clearly identified; advertisers and sponsors have no influence over editorial decisions or articles appearing in the magazine.
 Foreign Affairs is also editorially independent from CFR.

 - CFR is a registered 501(c)3 charitable organization and all contributions are fully deductible within the limits of the law.
 A full list of donors is published each year in conjunction with CFR’s annual report.
-CFR’s IRS Form 990 is available on Guidestar.
+CFR’s IRS Form 990 is available here.

 Ways to Donate